brave/tokenizer/README.md

 2. `/attestation`
   This endpoint handles requests for remote attestation.
-Clients provide a nonce, which is then forwarded to the Nitro hypervisor, which returns an attestation document, which allows clients to verify the authenticity of the secure enclave.
+Clients provide a nonce, which is then forwarded to the Nitro hypervisor, which returns an attestation document, allowing clients to verify the authenticity of the secure enclave.

 Developer setup
 ---------------

-To test, lint, and compile ia2, simply run:
+To test, lint, and compile ia2, run:

     make